 Instead, it’s being really clear on what you need in order for your business to make money.
 You can categorize them into three different buckets.

-- Leads.
+1. Leads.
 This is a potential buyer of your product or service—what we insiders call “new business.”
-If you have 100 leads, your chances of making money is so much greater than if you only have 10 leads.
+If you have 100 leads, your chances of making money are so much greater than if you only have 10 leads.
 The more potential buyers or leads you have, the more money you can potentially make.

 Think about You

 Not every money-making task was meant for every type of business.
 For example, you would approach these tasks differently if you have a service-based business versus a product-based business.